LaTeXing/LaTeXing-Documentation/tutorials/tikz.md

 The `TikZ` support also included a live preview mode which will automatically build your figure shortly after your last modification.
 Just call "LaTeXing: Toggle TikZ Live Preview" being in your .tikz file.

-The [TiKz website][tikz] is a good place to find out more about tikz's features.
+The [TikZ website][tikz] is a good place to find out more about tikz's features.
 It provides a number of [examples][tikz_demos] that will get you started on the basics.